Bexar County Learning Center

 Bexar County Learning Center is a secondary alternative school located in San Antonio, Texas, in the East Central Independent School District.
 The campus serves youth at the Cyndi Zachary taylor Krier Center from across Bexar County.
 In 2019, the campus was recognized by Georgetown University for their Capstone Project to improve educational outcomes for students at the Krier Center.
 Former principal Dr. Dustin Breithaupt left the campus to join Lytle ISD as assistant superintendent.
+For the 2024-2025 school year, the school remained unrated by the Texas Education Agency.